kannans89/graphql-learning/9.Resolver/resolver.md

 Here greeting , students ,studentById are the resolvers that handle the query .students resolver function returns a list of students from the data access layer.To access resolver functions outside the module Query object has to be exported using module.exports

-## Step 6: Run the application

-Step 4: Run the application
+## Step 4: Run the application
 Create a server.js file.Refer step 8 in the Environment Setup Chapter.
-Execute the command npm start in the terminal.
+Execute the command `npm start` in the terminal.
 The server will be up and running on 9000 port.
-Here , we will use GraphiQL as a client to test the application.Open browser and type the url http://localhost:9000/graphiql.
+Here , we will use GraphiQL as a client to test the application.
+Open browser and type the url http://localhost:9000/graphiql.
 Type the following query in the editor.

 ```javascript